 The Perks of Being a Wallflower by Stephen Chbosky is a classic.
-Unfortunately, people hear the word “classic” and instantly retreat.
-I would recommend this book to absolutely anyone, because I think everyone can be influenced by this story in some way.
+Unfortunately, people hear the word “classic” and instantly retreat (I’ll admit to this one).
+This is a crying shame.
+Perks has so much to offer to anyone willing to read it.

-Charlie’s coming-of-age story is one that I believe anyone can identify with.
+Charlie’s coming-of-age story is timeless.
 There are extreme things happening in Charlie’s life, but these extremities don’t make the story any less relatable.
 It’s because Charlie writes letters, hypothetically to the book’s readers, that I think the story is one of a kind.

-Perks came out in 1999, so Charlie’s high school years are based in the early 90’s.
-I wasn’t in high school in the early 90’s, but that doesn’t matter.
+Perks came out in 1999, so Charlie’s high school years are based in the early 90s.
+I wasn’t in high school in the early 90s, but that doesn’t matter.
 What makes a high school authentic hasn’t changed much over the years, and Charlie’s high school looks a lot like high schools now.
-The fact that this story is still incredibly relatable, almost 20 years after it was published, proves that it is one of a kind and worth the attention it’s received.
+The fact that this story is still relatable, almost twenty years after it was published, proves that it is one of a kind and worth the attention it’s received.

 There’s something about being allowed to read Charlie’s letters that makes Perks feel like a treasured, individual experience.
 Millions of copies of Perks have been sold worldwide, and yet reading this book feels uniquely special.